gravitl/netmaker-docs/advanced-client-install.rst

 Event id 0 in Windows Event logs
 ---------------------------------
 netclient service is delegated to Winsw on Windows.
-An issue is reported that the stop/start/restart events in Event logs show event id as 0 always.
+An issue is reported that the stop/start/restart events in Event logs show the event ID as 0 always.
 It does not impact any netclient functions.

 Modes and System Compatibility
 ==================================